Free New Jersey Records Search (Warrants, Arrests, Inmates)

 Criminal Records of New Jersey (An Overview)

-Can I See Someone’s Criminal History in New Jersey?
+How To See Someone’s Criminal History in New Jersey

 Some criminal history reports are New Jersey public records such as those found on police websites.
 However, people can only inquire about their own criminal records.2 No one else can obtain another person’s criminal history records except potential employers, private detectives, and authorized government personnel.3

-Where Can I Find Someone’s Criminal Records in NJ (New Jersey)?
+Where To Find Someone’s Criminal Records in NJ

 The NJSP (New Jersey State Police) provides many criminal history check options.
 Below are the instructions for in-state and out-of-state requestors: